 6. Hazardous Washout

-Common construction materials like stucco, concrete and paint have the potential to cause devastating environmental damage if they are not properly disposed of or contained after a washout.
+Common construction materials like stucco, concrete, and paint have the potential to cause devastating environmental damage if they are not properly disposed of or contained after a washout.
 For example, concrete washout has the potential to kill all surrounding wildlife it comes in contact with and will even cause burns and skin irritation to anyone who comes in contact with it.

-To eliminate the risk of washout pollution, place-specific washout areas on your site to eliminate runoff from concrete chutes being washed as they enter the site.
+To eliminate the risk of washout pollution, place specific washout areas on your site to eliminate runoff from concrete chutes being washed as they enter the site.
 In addition, you should also handle all stucco and paint that enters the site in a washout area.

-While temporary barriers will help prevent liquids that slosh around after washouts, we often recommend creating washout basins to properly contain any washout liquids to eliminate the risk of runoff entirely.
-Furthermore, use as little liquid as possible to wash equipment and chutes to reduce the risk of washout pollution.
+While temporary barriers will help prevent liquids from sloshing around after washouts, we often recommend creating washout basins to properly contain any liquids and eliminate the risk of runoff entirely.

-Storing and disposing of washout materials in a leakproof container will eliminate almost any risk of pollution from washout.
+Storing and disposing of washout materials in a leakproof container will eliminate almost any risk of pollution from the washout.

 Finally, never dump washout material in a storm drain, and be sure to recycle washout materials at a qualified recycling plant or waste disposal site.